 Lyndonville is a small rural village located in Orleans County midway between Buffalo and Rochester.
 Income is derived primarily from agriculture, particularly orchards and dairy farms.
 Food processing plants and light industry provide employment for residents in the area.
 Many other residents commute to a variety of occupations in nearby small cities.
 Several universities and colleges, including the University of Buffalo, Niagara University, The University of Rochester, R.I.T., and SUNY at Brockport, are located within a 50-mile radius of Lyndonville.
 Lyndonville provides a rural lifestyle with convenient access to urban culture.

-The Lyndonville Central School District serves about 630 public school students in Lyndonville Elementary School (PreK-4), Lyndonville Middle School (5-8), and L.A.
-Webber High School (9-12).
+The Lyndonville Central School District serves about 625 public school students in Lyndonville Elementary School (PreK-6), and Lyndonville Middle/High School (7-12).
 It is a public/comprehensive school district accredited by the New York State Board of Regents.
 A full range of academic programs enables students to earn a Local, Regents or Advanced Regents Diploma

 L.A.
 Webber Middle-High School offers a comprehensive high school program that includes a strong college preparatory program, and offerings in art, business, family and consumer science, music and technology.

 Foreign language instruction is available in Spanish beginning in 8th grade.

 Electives are offered in both academic and vocational subject areas.

 All Regents level Earth Science, Biology, Chemistry and Physics courses include an additional laboratory period every other day.